collab-uniba/tosem2021-personality-rep-package/README.md

 #### Notes

-1. *Phase Two* is quite time-consuming---it takes hours if not days, depending on your box specs.
+1. *Phase Two* is quite time-consuming---it can take hours if not days, depending on your box specs.
 For test purposes, you can supply the argument `test` to work with a very small, random subsample of the original dataset and keep the computational time within minutes.

 2. The script `ph1_0-goldstandard_creation.sh` is intentionally not part of the reproducible pipeline.
 It is meant to be executed only once, to create the anonymized gold standard in which email addresses have been replaced with hashed ids and all the sensitive content from emails (e.g., names, urls) have been scrubbed.
-This makes prevents from tracking down the participants by searching for matches into the public email archives of the Apache Software Foundation.
+This should prevent others from tracking down the participants by searching for matcheing text into the public email archives of the Apache Software Foundation.